palantir/witchcraft-go-server/README.md

 interval in the install configuration).

 By default, `witchcraft-server` captures various Go runtime metrics (such as allocations, number of running goroutines, etc.) at the same frequency as the metric emit frequency.
-The collection of Go runtime statistics can be disabled by code.
+The collection of Go runtime statistics can be disabled with the `WithDisableGoRuntimeMetrics` server method.

 ### SIGQUIT handling
 `witchcraft-server` sets up a SIGQUIT handler such that, if the program is terminated using a SIGQUIT signal